Sir John Benn, 1st Baronet

 Sir John Williams Benn, 1st Baronet, DL (13 November 1850 – 10 April 1922) was a British politician, particularly associated with London politics.
-He was the father of the politician William Benn, and the grandfather of the politician Tony Benn.
+He was the father of the politician William Benn and the grandfather of the politician Tony Benn.

 Life and career

-Benn was born in Manchester, to a middle-class family, the eldest son of a Congregationalist minister, the Reverend Julius Benn (c.
-1826–1883), and grandson of Cheshire quilting manufacturer William Benn, but his parents moved the family to east London the following year, where they opened an institute for homeless boys.
+Benn was born in Gerrards, Cheshire, which is now part of Gee Cross, Hyde, Greater Manchester, but his parents moved the family to east London the following year, where they opened an institute for homeless boys.
 Benn was largely homeschooled and at the age of seventeen, he joined a furniture company.
 He later (1880) established a trade journal, The Cabinet Maker, which eventually became the furniture trade's leading publication: when politics became his main interest, the family's publishing business, Benn Brothers, was taken over by his eldest son Ernest Benn (1875–1954), who later renamed it Ernest Benn Limited.
 His niece was actress Margaret Rutherford; she was the daughter of Benn's younger brother William Rutherford Benn, who was put into a lunatic asylum following his murder of their father, the Rev. Julius Benn.

 When the London County Council was established in January 1889, Benn accepted an invitation to stand as a Progressive Party candidate for East Finsbury and was elected.
 Like his contemporary Will Crooks, Benn was active in the London Dock Strike of 1889, and, as an increasingly prominent local politician, was invited in 1891 to stand for Parliament as the Liberal Party candidate for St George Division of Tower Hamlets.
 He won election from the constituency the following year.